 Step 1: Supplies

 These are the supplies I used to make this cape!
-For reference, King of Spandex is approximately 5'6", and the cape just touches the ground.
+For reference, the model is approximately 5'6", and the cape just touches the ground.

 Step 2: Cut Panels